DWiskow/CaddyGoAccessDataLoggerConverter/README.md

 # CaddyGoAccessDataLoggerConverter
 #### Caddy/GoAccess data logger &amp; converter that translates Caddy web server JSON logs into a format that GoAccess can ingest and exploit in either batch or real-time modes.

 [Caddy](https://caddyserver.com) is a powerful, extensible platform to serve your sites, services, and apps, written in Go.
 Although most people use it as a web server or proxy.
-It provides a really simple, performant and flexible platform to host secure static web sites and web applications.
+It provides a really simple, performant and flexible platform to host secure static web sites and/or web applications.

 [GoAccess](https://goaccess.io/) is a tool for convenient and quick analysis of access logs, it shares a philosophy (if not its development language) with Caddy in that it is self-contained and stand-alone with no dependencies (and can even generate self-contained access log file reporting in a single HTML file, that can then be auto-deployed on your web site).